What is the Activity Prescription Form or APF?

-The “General Info” section contains general information about the claim.
-This includes the injured worker’s name, claim number, the name of the provider completing the form, the date of injury (or date of manifestation for occupational disease claims), and the diagnosis.
-While the box for diagnosis isn’t a large area, it is important to include the accurate claim related diagnosis or diagnoses.
-If the listed diagnosis is not related to the claim, benefits could be denied on the basis that the provider’s estimate of capacities is based upon non-claim related conditions.
+The “General Info” section in the form contains high-level information about the L&I claim.
+It includes the name of the work injury claimant, claim number, and the name of the provider.
+Also, it includes the date of injury (or manifestation date for occupational disease claims), and the diagnosis.
+While the box for diagnosis isn’t a large area, it is important to include accurate medical diagnosis or diagnoses.
+In fact, if the diagnosis isn’t relevant to the claim, then L&I can deny benefits.
+Specifically, L&I can argue that physical conditions in the provider’s report do not relate to the work injury.

-The “Work Status” section of the form is required.
-This section is an easy way to see whether an injured worker’s conditions currently impacts their ability to work.
+The attending provider must fill the “Work Status” section of the form.
+This section is an easy way to see whether the worker’s medical conditions impact their ability to work.
 The options in this section include: (1) A full release to work at the job of injury without restrictions; (2) A release to modified work; (3) A release to work for limited hours; or (4) A complete lack of release to perform any work what-so-ever.
-Often, unless the injured worker is in the acute phase of injury or surgical treatment, the attending provider checks the box releasing the worker to modified duty or limited hours.
-This does not necessarily mean that the injured worker will return to work.
+Often, unless the worker is in the acute phase of injury or surgical treatment, the attending provider will check the box and release the worker to “modified duty” or “limited hours”.
+However, this doesn’t mean that the work injury claimant will return to work.

 Tips and recommendations

-The “Estimate” of current capacities is the attending provider’s best estimate of the injured worker’s current physical abilities.
-It is difficult, if not impossible for a provider to state conclusively what the physical abilities are.
-However, based upon objective findings, history and examination, medical providers can usually enter a fairly accurate estimation.
-However, in some cases, it may be appropriate for the provider to recommend a more formal evaluation of abilities.
-This evaluation is called a Physical or Functional Capacities Evaluation (PCE or FCE, respectively).
+The “Estimate” of current capacities is the attending provider’s best estimate of the worker’s current physical abilities.
+It’s difficult, if not impossible, for a provider to state conclusively what are the physical abilities.
+However, based on objective findings, history and examination, medical providers can enter a good estimation.
+Yet, in some cases, it may be appropriate for the provider to recommend a more formal evaluation of abilities.
+This evaluation is called a Physical or Functional Capacities Evaluation (i.e., PCE or FCE, respectively).

-Finally, the APF also contains a section regarding the treatment plan.
-This section quickly highlights the current treatment progress, prognosis, and whether any additional treatment recommendations or referrals have been made.
-As you can see, this one-page form contains a plethora of claim related information.
-Typically, this info is spread out over pages of medical records, chart notes, and vocational records.
-For this reason, I always encourage injured workers to review their APFs carefully.
-Also, you should address any questions you may have with your provider.
-Additionally, check if the from contains any inaccuracies regarding diagnoses, claim information, or in the estimate of abilities.
-If it does, you must bring them to the attention of the attending physician so that they can be corrected.
+Finally, the APF form also contains a section regarding the treatment plan.
+This section quickly highlights the current treatment progress, and prognosis.
+Furthermore, it shows if there are any additional treatment recommendations or referrals.
+Evidently, this one-page form contains a plethora of relevant information for your L&I claim.
+Typically, this information is spread out over pages of medical records, chart notes, and vocational records.
+Therefore, I always encourage work injury clients to review their activity prescription forms carefully.
+Also, if you have any questions, you must address them with your provider.
+In addition, you should check the from and see if it contains any inaccuracies.
+For example, regarding diagnoses, claim information, or in the estimate of abilities.
+If it does, you must bring them to the attention of the attending physician to correct them.

 Additional resources: The Activity Prescription Form (APF) on the L&I website